Hornets get good news for their NBA Draft lottery odds after winning a tiebreaker

 That means the Hornets will have an 8.5% chance of rising into a top-4 pick and a 1.8% chance of the No. 1 pick when the draft lottery is held June 22.

-By far, the most likely lottery for the Hornets will be picking 11th with nearly a 78% likelihood.
-The draft is July 29.
+By far, the most likely lottery result for the Hornets will be picking 11th with nearly a 78% likelihood.

 The Hornets jumped to the third pick in the 2020 lottery, which resulted in drafting LaMelo Ball, the front-runner for Rookie of the Year and likely the player general manager Mitch Kupchak will build around the next several seasons.